Free Guide Updated 2026 Teacher Shortage Route

 Schools without a sponsor licence

-A school may want to hire you but not hold a sponsor licence.
-They would need to apply for one first â this is possible but adds time to the process.
+A school without a licence would need to apply for one first — possible but adds time.

-Step by step â how the sponsorship process works
+How the sponsorship process works

 Check which schools can sponsor